 Energy performance and sustainable design are an integral part of the goals and design for the renovation.

-We will engage in a design process that integrates the building design, energy performance and sustainable performance by looking at the operational energy impact of architectural design decisions and using efficient mechanical and electrical systems.
+We engages in a design process that integrated the building design, energy performance and sustainable performance by looking at the operational energy impact of architectural design decisions and using efficient mechanical and electrical systems.